peterjwlee24/teach.ai/APCSA Unit 1/Assignments Answer Key/Print statements, Data Types , Variables, and String Concatenation Assignment/ANSWERKEY.md

 # README.md - Data Types Quiz Answer and Explanation

+## Question 9:

+**Which of the following variable names in Java would NOT cause a compilation error (Syntax error)?**

+A) for
+B) 3rdPerson
+C) TOP STUDENT
+D) bark_meow_$bark
+E) meow?&2

+**Correct Answer: D) bark_meow_$bark**

+**Explanation:**

+- A) for - This will cause a compilation error because "for" is a reserved keyword in Java used for loop constructs.

+- B) 3rdPerson - This will cause a compilation error because variable names cannot start with a digit.
+They can start with an underscore, a letter, or a dollar sign.

+- C) TOP STUDENT - This will cause a compilation error because variable names cannot contain spaces in Java.
+Instead, you can use underscores to separate words, like "TOP_STUDENT".

+- D) bark_meow_$bark - This is a valid variable name.
+It follows the rules for valid Java variable names, as it starts with a letter and can include underscores and other characters.

+- E) meow?&2 - This will cause a compilation error because variable names cannot contain special characters like "?", "&", or any other symbol except underscores.

+Now, let's recap the correct answer:

+- A) for - Compilation error (reserved keyword)
+- B) 3rdPerson - Compilation error (cannot start with a digit)
+- C) TOP STUDENT - Compilation error (invalid variable name due to spaces)
+- D) bark_meow_$bark - No compilation error (valid variable name)
+- E) meow?&2 - Compilation error (invalid variable name due to special characters)

+**The correct answer is:**

+**D) bark_meow_$bark**

 ## Question 10:

 **Which of the following data types are primitive data types?**